Diversity and Identity

 window open

-Student veterans can use VA Education Benefits to participate in Education Abroad programs, but it takes detailed planning and careful consideration.
-Students will need to work closely with the Education Abroad office and the Veterans Certification office in order to have a successful experience abroad.
-If you are interested in studying abroad using VA Education Benefits, it is best to start planning early on in your academic career.
+Student veterans can use VA Education Benefits to participate in Education Abroad programs, but it requires detailed planning and early communication.
+To ensure a successful experience, students must work closely with both the Education Abroad Office and Veterans Certification Office to align academic goals with funding requirements.

 Things to Consider